Is there a separate application for the Honors College or will the regular RVCC admissions application suffice?

-Can transfer students enroll in the Honors College?
+Can current RVCC students apply for admission to the Honors College?

-At present the Honors College is intended solely for students entering college for the first time.
-Though transfer students can’t apply for admission into the Honors College, they can enroll in regular honors courses if they meet entrance requirements.
+Though the Honors College is primarily intended for students entering college for the first time, current RVCC students can apply for admission into the Honors College if they meet the transfer-specific entrance requirements.

 When are Honors College courses offered?

-Honors College courses are currently offered only during the morning and afternoon.
-There are no Honors College courses offered during evening hours.
+Honors College courses are offered primarily during the morning and afternoon.
+However, there are select honors math courses offered during evening hours.

-How many honors courses are required to complete the Honors College program?
+How many honors courses are required to graduate from the Honors College?

-There are ten Honors College courses that must be completed.
-Degree completion is accomplished by taking other major-specific courses (in addition to the ten mandated honors courses) in subject areas where honors courses are not required.
+Eight Honors College courses must be completed.
+Degree completion is accomplished by taking other major-specific courses (in addition to the eight mandated honors courses) in subject areas where honors courses are not required.

 Is the Honors College curriculum compatible with all RVCC degree programs?

 The Honors College curriculum is compatible with all RVCC Associate of Arts (AA) and Associate of Science (AS) degree programs.
-Students pursuing Associate of Fine Arts (AFA) degrees may have to take additional courses to satisfy degree requirements within the Honors College.
-The Honors College curriculum is not compatible to Associate of Applied Science (AAS) degrees or any Certificate program.
+Students pursuing Associate of Fine Arts (AFA) degrees may have to take additional courses to satisfy graduation requirements within the Honors College.
+The Honors College curriculum is not compatible with most Associate of Applied Science (AAS) degrees or any Certificate program.

 Are Honors College courses weighted differently in the Grade Point Average (GPA) calculation?